-S.aureus isolated in this study was highly resistant to ciprofloxacin (56.61%) Similar type of results were obtained from the work carried out by Syed Zahid Bukhari et al (2011) where 75.80% resistance to ciprofloxacin was observed, Saravanan et al (2013) observed a lower resistance of 12.50%, Nwankwo Emmanuel Onwubiko and Nasiru Magaji Sadiq (2011) found 78.0% resistance, Shanthi and Uma Sekar (2009) observed 60% resistance, Jayatilleke and Bandara (2012) showed 54% resistance to ciprofloxacillin.
-The resistance to ampicillin was 48.24% in this study and the percentage of resistance can be considered as less when compared to the results of Kandle et al (2003) where they reported 90% resistance to ampicillin, Saravanan et al (2013) reported 100% resistance, Kitara et al (2011) found 75% resistance, Tekalign Kejela and Ketema Bacha (2013) observed 76.3% resistance to ampicillin on the contrary Dachen Tsering et al (2011) reported only 4.81% resistance to ampicillin.
+The resistance to cefotaxim was 77.50% in this study .Similar type of results were obtained by Vidhani S et al (2001) where they could found 78.50 % resistance to cefotaxim.
+The resistance to ampicillin was 48.24% in this study and the percentage of resistance can be considered as less when compared to the results of Kandle et al (2003) who reported 90% resistance to ampicillin, Saravanan et al (2013) reported 100% resistance, Kitara et al (2011) found 75% resistance, Tekalign Kejela and Ketema Bacha (2013) observed 76.3% resistance to ampicillin on the contrary Dachen Tsering et al (2011) reported only 4.81% resistance to ampicillin.

 The resistance to penicillin was 43.96% in this study.
-Nearer to these findings were observed in the study made by Nwankwo Emmanuel Onwubiko and Nasiru Magaji Sadiq (2011) where they have reported 31.2% resistance to penicillin where as Tekalign Kejela and Ketema Bacha (2013), Narasinga Rao and Prabhakar (2011), Saravanan (2013), Pandey et al (2012) and Hoerle Jairo and Adriano Brandelli (2009) have reported 100% resistance to penicillin whereas Kandle et al (2003) observed only 90% resistance.
+Nearer to these findings were observed in the study made by Nwankwo Emmanuel Onwubiko and Nasiru Magaji Sadiq (2011) who have reported 31.2% resistance to penicillin where as Tekalign Kejela and Ketema Bacha (2013), Narasinga Rao and

+Prabhakar (2011), Saravanan (2013), Pandey et al (2012) and Hoerle Jairo and Adriano Brandelli (2009) have reported 100% resistance to penicillin whereas Kandle et al (2003) observed only 90% resistance.

-The Staphylococcus aureus isolates in this study exhibited 42.21% resistance to gentamycin.
-Similar type of results were obtained by Jayatilleke and Bandara (2012) where they could found 44% resistance to gentamycin, whereas a high resistance to gentamycin than in the present study was observed by Saravanan et al (2013) found 100% resistance, Bilal Ahmed Mir and Srikanth (2013) observed 91.8% resistance, Nwankwo Emmanuel Onwubiko and Nasiru Magaji Sadiq (2011) reported
+The Staphylococcus aureus isolates in this study exhibited 43% resistance to gentamycin.
+Similar type of results were obtained by Jayatilleke and Bandara (2012) where they could found 44% resistance to gentamycin, whereas a high resistance to gentamycin than in the present study was observed by Saravanan et al (2013) who found 100% resistance, Bilal Ahmed Mir and Srikanth (2013) observed 91.8% resistance, Nwankwo Emmanuel Onwubiko and Nasiru Magaji Sadiq (2011) reported 92.4% resistance and 97.6% resistance was found by Syed Zahid Bukhan et al (2011), whereas Kitare et al (2011) observed no resistance to gentamycin.

-92.4% resistance and 97.6% resistance was found by Syed Zahid Bukhan et al (2011), where as Kitare et al (2011) observed no resistance to gentamycin.
-In the present study 37.68% of resistance was observed for streptomycin by the isolates.
-A little higher than the present results obtained in this study, Nwankwo Emmanuel Onwubiko and Nasiru Magaji Sadiq (2011) reported 44.2% resistance to streptomycin. and further Adekunle Odunayo Adejuwon et al (2010) reported (23%)resistance to streptomycin by the S.aureus isolates.
+In the present study 38.80% of resistance was observed for streptomycin by the isolates.
+A little higher than the present results obtained in this study of Nwankwo Emmanuel Onwubiko and Nasiru Magaji Sadiq (2011) who reported 44.2% resistance to streptomycin.
+And further Adekunle Odunayo Adejuwon et al (2010) reported 23% resistance to streptomycin by the S.aureus isolates.